alefragnani/vscode-read-only-indicator/README.md

-# Functionality
+# Status Bar Read-only Indicator

+**Status Bar Read-only Indicator** is an open source extension created for **Visual Studio Code**.
+While being free and open source, if you find it useful, please consider [supporting it](#support-pascal)

-Adds a status bar indicating if a file is read-only or writeable.
+It adds an area in the status bar, indicating if the file is **read-only** or **writeable**.
+It will be automatically updated, every time you open any file.

-# Installation

-Press `F1` in VSCode, type `ext install` and then look for `Status Bar Read-Only Indicator`.

-# Usage
+# Features

-You don't need to do anthing.
-It automatically adds itself in the status bar.
+The indicator is automatically updated.
+You don't need to do anything.

 ### Read-only